-- 4.44 Select the name of the Performance Target to be deleted and click on the 'Delete Performance Target' button Error!
-Reference source not found..
-A pop-up window requiring the user to confirm if the selected Performance Target should be deleted is displayed. - 4.45 Click on 'Yes' to delete the Performance Target or click 'No' to keep the selected Performance Target.
+- 4.42 Select the name of the Performance Target to be deleted and click on the 'Delete Performance Target' button Figure 4.18.
+A pop-up window requiring the user to confirm if the selected Performance Target should be deleted is displayed. - 4.43 Click on 'Yes' to delete the Performance Target or click 'No' if you would like to keep the selected Performance Target.